Stable-Baselines-Team/stable-baselines/docs/guide/rl_tips.rst

 4. For better performance, increase the training budget

-Like any other subject, if you want to work with RL, you should first read about it (we have a dedicated `ressource page <rl.html>`_ to get you started) to understand what you are using.
+Like any other subject, if you want to work with RL, you should first read about it (we have a dedicated `resource page <rl.html>`_ to get you started) to understand what you are using.
 We also recommend you read Stable Baselines (SB) documentation and do the `tutorial <https://github.com/araffin/rl-tutorial-jnrr19>`_.
 It covers basic usage and guide you towards more advanced concepts of the library (e.g. callbacks and wrappers).